 See also the Breaks & Replaces in debian/control in backports discussion on ceph-devel.

-#1 Updated by Ken Dreyer over 4 years ago
+#1 Updated by Ken Dreyer about 5 years ago

 When working on the packaging for Calamari downstream in RHCS this week, Alfredo found that reprepro does not allow you to add packages with identical names into the same debian repository.